5 SAFE and effective methods to get rid of moles without using toxic baits and gases.

 In lawns, moles feed heavily on soil dwelling insects such as Japanese beetle grubs.
 The “Spikes of Death” Lawn Aerator Sandals, Milky Spore and/or beneficial nematodes can be used to eliminate these pests and will generally decrease tunneling or feeding activity.
 However, if your soil is healthy, moles may still feed on earthworms after the grubs are gone.

-Natural castor oil repellents work well to rid burrowing animals from lawns, gardens and other planting areas.
+Natural castor oil repellents work well to keep burrowing animals from lawns, gardens and other planting areas.
 Apply when tunnels or cone shaped mounds appear in soil from early spring to late fall.

 Dig a trench roughly 6 inches wide and two feet deep.
 Fill it with rock or line it with wire to prevent burrowing pests from invading garden areas.

-The Sonic Mole Chaser doesn’t play music, but instead produce a penetrating underground sonic pulse that drives underground rodents crazy.
-Pets won’t be affected but pests find the noise irritating and move to quieter surroundings.
+The Sonic Mole Chaser doesn’t play music, but instead produces a penetrating underground sonic pulse that drives underground rodents crazy.
+Pets won’t be affected but moles find the noise irritating and move to quieter surroundings.
 Kind of like playing “Heavy Metal” for your grandmother who loves Lawrence Welk.

-Tip: Don’t bother with common remedies such as repellent plants, chewing gum, mothballs, broken bottles, flooding and laxatives placed in their burrows – studies have shown that these substances are ignored.
+Tip: Don’t bother with common home remedies such as repellent plants, chewing gum, mothballs, broken bottles, flooding and laxatives placed in their burrows – studies have shown that these substances are ignored.

 Note: There are few natural predators of this garden pest because of their subterranean habits and musky odor.
 Snakes, owls, and fox are probably their biggest threat.